nealvis/astroblast/env_setup.md

-# c64_samples_kick
-This is a repository of Commodore 64 sample programs that are built using the Kick Assmebler.
-Each directory usually contains a small example program demonstrating just one or a few concepts.
-The programs can be executed/tested on the VICE C64 emulator running on Windows or loaded onto to a real Commodore 64.

-# Setup
+# Environment and Tools Setup for Astroblast
-To setup a development environment to build and run these sampes follow the following steps
+To setup a development environment to build and run astroblast follow the following steps.
+The versions used for development are mentioned but there is no known dependency on particular versions.

+1. OS used for development: **Windows 10 Pro**, build: 19043.1165.
+Most if not all of these tools are available for other OSes as well but that hasn't been tried.

-- Install the latest java runtime
+2. Install the latest **java runtime**
   - Download from here: https://www.java.com/en/download/manual.jsp
-  - I used version 1.8.0_291
+  - Version for developmentersion for development: 1.8.0_291

-- Install Kick Assembler.
+3. Install **Kick Assembler**.
 This is an assembler specifically for C64 code.
   - Download the latest released version here: http://theweb.dk/KickAssembler
-  - I used version: V5.20
+  - VersiVersion for development:ment: V5.20

-- Install the VICE C64 emulator
+4. Install the **VICE C64 emulator**.
+Technically not required if you want to run the result on real C64 hardware, but definitely convienent as it lets you run the software right on your development machine.
   - Download the latest version here: https://vice-emu.sourceforge.io/
-  - I used version 3.5
+  - Version for development: 3.5

-- Install C64 debugger to use.
-  - Download lastest from here: https://sourceforge.net/projects/c64-debugger/
-  - I used version v0.64.58.4

-- Select a code editor, I used VS Code
+5. Install **VS Code**.
+This IDE along with the Kick Assembler extension was used to build the code rather than scripts or makefiles
   - Download from here: https://code.visualstudio.com/
-  - I used version 1.56.2
+  - Version for development: 1.56.2

-- Install the Kick Assembler IDE Extension for VS Code Named "Kick Assembler (C64) for Visual Studio Code" by Paul Hocker
+6. Install the **Kick Assembler IDE Extension for VS Code** Named "Kick Assembler (C64) for Visual Studio Code" by Paul Hocker
   - Start up VS Code
   - Search for Extension (ctrl-shift-x)
   - type in Kick Assembler (C64)